-A striking new parkland in the centre of the University of Birmingham’s historic campus will be created following the completion of the new Library in September 2016.
-With work beginning in early 2017, the Green Heart will be completed in 2019.
+A striking new parkland in the centre of the University of Birmingham’s historic campus was completed in January 2019 following the completion of the new library in September 2016.

 - A range of wild flowers and native plants, 160 new trees, water features and nesting sites

 - Space for markets, performances and events, including a grass auditorium and outdoor cinema

 - Energy saving technologies, zoned lighting and energy generating paving

 - Dedicated areas for art, sculptures and the University’s collections

 Read the full Green Heart Consultation Results now.
 In December 2016 and January 2017, we launched the Green Heart Paving Poll which gave you the opportunity to feed into the construction process.
 Thank you to everyone who voted.
 The results are now in and paving installed.

 Be sure to keep up-to-date with the project, and get involved, by following us @uobgreenheart and reading the Green Heart blog.
 For more details, please email email@example.com.